-The AIR program is highly competitive, attracting dozens of applicants from across the nation for only six positions each year.
-After completing the program, the AIRs have gone on to graduate schools or other residencies.
+The AIR program is competitive, attracting applicants from across the nation for just six positions each year.
+Artists completing the program have gone on to graduate schools or other residencies.
 Some have moved on to start their own working studios, work in galleries and museums, or become professors/instructors/teachers from K-12 to university level.

-We have a total of six artists in residence at the MCC.
-The AIR program is a work exchange program.
-Each resident agrees to work a total of 15 hours a week in exchange for their studio, 24 hour studio access, firings, and discounts on clay.
-Studio maintenance can include, but not limited to: sweeping, mopping, loading kilns, firing kilns, mixing glazes, splitting/stacking wood, installing exhibitions, and assisting in the maintaining of a safe and healthy studio atmosphere.
+The residency is a work exchange program.
+Each resident agrees to work a total of 12 hours a week in exchange for their studio, 24-hour studio access, firings, and discounts on clays.
+Weekly hours can include, but are not limited to: assisting in workshops, sweeping/mopping, loading/firing kilns, mixing glazes, splitting/stacking wood, installing exhibitions, and assisting in the maintaining of a safe and healthy studio atmosphere.